lichray/formatxx/proposal/printf.md

  - `flags() & ios_base::unitbuf` may change the buffering behavior.
  - `fill()` works as the default padding character.

+The `std::sputf` overloads take the same arguments as `std::putf`, but return the formatted results as the objects of the `basic_string` instantiations.

 ### Error handling

 An output function of a return value of `std::putf` may encounter the